MCPFence/AATAM/README.md

 1. **🐛 Report Security Threats**: Share new AI security incidents or threat patterns
 2. **📚 Improve Documentation**: Help with translations, examples, or clarifications
 3. **🔍 Research Contributions**: Contribute threat analysis, case studies, or security assessments
-4. **💻 Tool Development**: Build automation tools or security utilities based on AASAM
+4. **💻 Tool Development**: Build automation tools or security utilities based on AATAM
 5. **🌍 Community Engagement**: Help spread awareness and gather feedback

 **To be added to the contributors list:**